sneha-radder/java-engine-tech-test/README.md

 ### Setup and Details
  * Grab repository contents either via zip or git pull.
  * If working with compressed file, unpack file contents to folder of your choice.
- * In command line move to 'test' folder.
+ * In command line move to project's root folder.
  * To build all modules execute:
 ```
 mvn clean install -DskipTests